picocontainer/PicoContainer1.9/README.md

 ## Bash scripts showing classic javac/java usage (no maven, no bazel)

-All these should compile, test compile, run tests, and make a jar
+All these SHOULD compile, test compile, run tests, and make a jar

 This one uses a build in feature of javac to work out what needs to be compiled and what does not - ignoring a `RedHerring.java` that doesn't compile: